Associate Degree Program

 This is a Connected Degree program that enables you to complete your associate degree and then transfer to a four-year degree program as a junior.
 See an academic counselor for details!

-The Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of Committee on American College of Surgeons and Association of Surgical Technologists (ARC/STSA); 1361 Park Street; Clearwater, FL 33756; (727) 210-2350; www.caahep.org.
+The Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting.